apace7/local_volume_database/docs/source/usage.rst

   pip install .

 The `LVDBDIR` envirnment variable is used to point to the location of the input YAML files (/data_input/).
 Pip package coming.
+As the package interacts with the YAML files, it is recommended to install locally.

 Database content
 ----------------

-The database is structured as individual yaml files for each system and combined tables as csv and fits files (descriptions of both below).
+The database is structured as an individual yaml file for each system and combined catalogs for the database, available as csv and fits files on the release page.
-The yaml files are located in `data_input/ <https://github.com/apace7/local_volume_database/tree/main/data_input>`_ and the combined csv tables are located in `data/ <https://github.com/apace7/local_volume_database/tree/main/data>`_.
+The yaml files are located in `data_input/ <https://github.com/apace7/local_volume_database/tree/main/data_input>`_ and the combined csv tables are located in `data/ <https://github.com/apace7/local_volume_database/tree/main/data>`_ or on the `release page <https://github.com/apace7/local_volume_database/releases>`_.
 Fits files are located in the release pages.

-The tables can be directly loaded into jupyter notebooks without having to download the repository from either the release page (recommend) or from the github:
+The tables can be directly loaded into jupyter notebooks without having to download the repository.
+An example of loading the tables remotely from either the release page (recommend) or  github is as follows:

 .. code-block:: python